|Tweet|| ||Contact||Follow @chrischantrill|

 Notice that education is not a major item in federal spending.

 Chart 2.06: State Spending Details

-State government spending, as "guesstimated" by usgovernmentspending.com, will total about $1.5 trillion in FY 2013, and features five major functions.
-Health care spending takes 33 percent of spending, education an 18 percent share, state government pensions a 13 percent share, and welfare 11 percent.
-Transportation takes a 7 percent share of state spending.
-All other spending takes an 18 percent share of state government spending.
+State government spending, as "guesstimated" by usgovernmentspending.com, will total about $1.72 trillion in FY 2017, and features five major functions.
+Health care spending takes 36 percent of spending, education has an 18 percent share, state government pensions at 15 percent share, welfare at an 7 percent share, and transportation at a 7 percent share.
+All other spending takes a 16 percent share of state government spending.

 Chart 2.07: Local Spending Details

-Local government spending, as "guesstimated" by usgovernmentspending.com, will total about $1.7 trillion on FY 2013, and features two major functions.
-Biggest program by far is education, that is, K-12 schools, taking a full 37 percent of local spending, followed by protection--police, fire and justice system--at 9 percent.
-Then comes health care at 9 percent and transportation at 8 percent.
-All other programs, at 38 percent of total, each take less than 7 percent of local government spending.
+Local government spending, as "guesstimated" by usgovernmentspending.com, will total about $1.87 trillion on FY 2017, and features two major functions.
+Biggest program by far is education, K-12 schools, taking a full 37 percent of local spending, followed by protection — police, fire and justice system — at 10 percent.
+Then come health care at 9 percent and transportation at 8 percent.
+All other programs, at 36 percent of total, each take less than 7 percent of local government spending.

 File a valid bug report and get a $5 Amazon Gift Certificate.